FujoWebDev/fujocoded/src/content/updates/25-04-22-geese-guides-cookies/_buttondown.md

   - _Just remember:_ there’s a fine line to walk between building up your professional profile, and maintaining sensible internet anonymity, which is why Ms Boba attended in disguise—if you think you now know what she looks like, no you don't!

-- **Bake Sale:** In other news, we had a delicious return to April 1st tradition with a treat rather than a ~~trick~~_large-scale fundraiser_—[Yaoi fortune cookies](https://store.fujocoded.com/fandom-cookies)\!
+- **Bake Sale:** In other news, we had a delicious return to April 1st tradition with a treat rather than a tr..._large-scale fundraiser_—[Yaoi fortune cookies](https://store.fujocoded.com/fandom-cookies)\!
 On sale were “Chocolate Doves”, “Kinda Vanilla”, and “Lemony Prompts”, each with its own set of specifically-crafted fortunes...we even got some [lovely](https://www.tumblr.com/harvestspriteirl/780416155855765504/choco-dove-sweep-this-determines-the-bedroom) [fanart](https://blorbo.social/@LeGaosaure/114309563070767137)!
 Chocolate Doves flew over the competition to [win our cookie run](https://bsky.app/profile/fujocoded.bsky.social/post/3lmn5ovzv6s2y), but really, aren’t we _all_ winners?
 Check out our contributors spotlight on [Bluesky](https://bsky.app/profile/fujocoded.bsky.social/post/3lmkmknupas2h), [Mastodon](https://blorbo.social/@fujocoded/114320796135859218), [Tumblr](https://www.tumblr.com/fujocoded/780556227268771840/with-only-24-hoursish-left-to-buy-your-fandom?source=share), or [Twitter](https://twitter.com/fujoc0ded/status/1910754458520478144)\!
 - **Hiring Fun(ds):** And of course, selling cookies is not just delicious fun, it gives us enough money for our next goal: hiring a sysadmin to help us better setup our servers so they can be reliable, and will promptly alert us if anything happens\!
 Who knows, this might finally make us confident enough to host stuff for _you_ in the future...

 ## Recent Progress on Our Backerkit Campaign